-- Mike Stone Wrestling Scholarship.
-Awarded to a student who has established himself as an outstanding wrestler. - Donald T. Testa Sr., '64 Memorial Annual Football Award.
+Mike Stone Wrestling Scholarship.
+Awarded to a student who has established himself as an outstanding wrestler.

+Donald T. Testa Sr., '64 Memorial Annual Football Award.
 Awarded to recruit or retain a talented football player in good academic standing with the University (2.0 GPA or higher).
 The award may be renewed up to three times, provided the player remains on the team and continues to meet the criteria.
-First preference is for a student majoring in Applied Engineering, Safety & Technology (AEST) or its successor. - Franklin R. Thomas '39 Football Scholarship.
+First preference is for a student majoring in Applied Engineering, Safety & Technology (AEST) or its successor.

+Franklin R. Thomas '39 Football Scholarship.
 Awarded to a student who is an entering freshman who will participate in intercollegiate football, has an entering high school GPA of at least 3.0 and demonstrates financial need.
-The scholarship is renewable, provided the student remains in good academic standing (as defined by the University) and eligible to participate in intercollegiate football. - Richard C. Todd Scholarship.
-Established by Dr. Todd and Clauda Pennock Todd, and awarded to athletes who have established themselves as outstanding basketball players.
-Entering freshmen are selected based on their potential for achievement in intercollegiate basketball; upperclassmen are selected based on their achievements as members of the basketball team.
+The scholarship is renewable, provided the student remains in good academic standing (as defined by the University) and eligible to participate in intercollegiate football.